tesselo/pixels/docs/generator.md

 `num_classes`: int

 Number of classes in Y data.
+If the mode is Y-Image and there are nan_values to ignore, then the number of classes must include an additional last class for nan_values.

 ### Image Processing